THG20203/THG20203/README.md

  <h2>My Projects</h2>
  <ul>
    <li>https://ilderton-road.tristan-g.uk/</li>
-   <p>Ilderton Road is a portfolio project built using HTML, CSS and JavaScript.</p>
+   <p>Ilderton Road is a portfolio project built using HTML, CSS and JavaScript and hosted on Netlify.</p>